Clownacy/accurate-kosinski/readme.txt

-This a handful of tools relating to researching the compression formats used by Sega, mainly in the Mega Drive Sonic games.

-kos - main.c kosinski.c
- A compressor for the "Kosinski" format that aims to produce identical output to Sega's own compressor.
+This is a library for compressing and decompressing files in Sega's "Kosinski" format (an LZSS variant).
+The goal is to produce a compressor that outputs data identical to Sega's own compressor.
+Moduled Kosinski is also supported.

-decomp - decomp.c
- A tool that parses a Kosinski file, and outputs each match to a text file.
-Used for comparing the output of the kos program with an official Kosinski file.
+Included are basic frontends for a compressor, a decompressor, and a comparison utility.

+Sega's compressor had a fair few bugs, causing it to produce files with sub-optimal compression ratios.
+Lucky, none of these issues harm the integrity of the compressed data.
+See lib/kosinski_compress.c for more info.